Are you looking to grow snow pea shoots? You’re in luck! Here’s a guide on how to grow snow pea shoots indoors!

-To be honest, I hadn’t heard of snow pea shoots before, until last month, when I saw them in a shop for £1.75 for a small bag of them.
-I whipped out my phone and searched on the internet to see what they were, and discovered that they would be delicious in stir-fries and salads.
-I also found that £1.75 for bag of shoots is a bit of a rip off when I could grow my own in a short space of time (and a small space) for much less than £1.75.
+To be honest, I hadn’t heard of snow pea shoots before.
+That was until last month when I saw them in a shop for £1.75 for a small bag.
+I whipped out my phone and searched on the internet to see what they were.
+I discovered that snow pea shoots would be delicious in stir-fries and salads.
+And I also found that £1.75 for a bag of shoots is a bit of a rip-off when I could grow my own in a short space of time (and a small space) for much less than £1.75.

 So instead I picked up a box of dried peas for the princely sum of 38p and got growing!
 A third of a box of dried peas – so less than 13p – got me this bountiful crop: